Blaise Matuidi

 Matuidi began his football career playing for amateur clubs in the Île-de-France region, such as US Fontenay-sous-Bois and CO Vincennois.
-In 1999, he was selected to attend the prestigious Clairefontaine academy.
-After departing Clairefontaine, Matuidi joined semi-professional club Créteil and spent three years developing in the club's youth academy.
+In 2000, he was selected to attend the prestigious Clairefontaine academy.
 In 2004, he signed with professional club Troyes and made his professional debut in the 2004–05 season.
 After three seasons with Troyes, Matuidi joined Saint-Étienne.
 With Saint-Étienne, he played European football for the first time after participating in the 2008–09 edition of the UEFA Cup.
 In the 2009–10 season, he was named first-choice captain under manager Alain Perrin.

-In July 2011, after four seasons with Saint-Étienne, Matuidi transferred to Paris Saint-Germain on a three-year deal.
+In July 2011, after four seasons with Saint-Étienne, Matuidi transferred to Paris Saint-Germain, which had been newly acquired by Qatar Sports Investments, on a three-year deal.
 He won sixteen domestic honours during his time with the club, including four consecutive Ligue 1 titles.
 In 2017, he joined Italian side Juventus, winning a domestic double in his first season, followed by two more consecutive league titles over the next two seasons, as well as the 2018 Supercoppa Italiana.
-He joined Major League Soccer club Inter Miami in the summer of 2020.
+He played for Major League Soccer club Inter Miami for two seasons before retiring in 2022.

 Matuidi is a former France youth international, having represented his nation at under-19 and under-21 level.
 In August 2010, Matuidi was called up to the senior team for the first time under new manager Laurent Blanc.
-He made his international debut in September 2010 in a UEFA Euro 2012 qualifying match against Bosnia and Herzegovina and has since represented his nation at two UEFA European Football Championships and two FIFA World Cups, winning a runners-up medal at Euro 2016, and a winner's medal at the 2018 FIFA World Cup.
+He made his international debut in September 2010 and has since represented his nation at two UEFA European Football Championships and two FIFA World Cups, winning a runners-up medal at Euro 2016, and a winner's medal at the 2018 FIFA World Cup.

 Early life

-Matuidi was born in Toulouse, Haute-Garonne, to an Angolan father, Faria Rivelino, and a Congolese mother, Élise.
+Matuidi was born and raised in Toulouse, Haute-Garonne, to an Angolan father, Faria Rivelino, and a Congolese mother, Élise.
 Rivelino emigrated to France at a young age.
 Matuidi has four other siblings and was raised in the Parisian suburb of Fontenay-sous-Bois.
 He grew an attraction to the sport of football watching Paris Saint-Germain and became an admirer of former PSG attacker Jay-Jay Okocha.